Powder Coating Application Problems & Solutions

 Solutions

-Poor grounding and too fine powder can contribute to this application issue. forcing a part to accept more charge than it can handle, or continuing to apply powder once that limit has been overloaded.
-Faraday Cage issue can be a factor here as well.
+Poor grounding and using powder that is too fine can contribute to this application issue by forcing the part to accept more charge than it can handle or by continuing to apply powder after the part’s charge limit has been exceeded.
+The Faraday Cage effect can also play a role in this problem.

-2. Reducing your micro amps and kV settings.
+• Reduce your microamp and kV (kilovolt) settings.

 Gun Spitting